projectcalico/calico/reference/resources/ipreservation.md

 {{site.prodname}} supports Kubernetes [annotations that force the use of specific IP addresses](../cni-plugin/configuration#requesting-a-specific-ip-address).
 These annotations override any `IPReservation`s that are in place.

+When Windows nodes claim blocks of IPs they automatically assign the first three IPs in each block and the final IP for internal purposes.
+These assignments cannot be blocked by an `IPReservation`.
+However, if a whole IPAM block is reserved with an `IPReservation`, Windows nodes will not claim such a block.